You may think real estate agents are pretty much the same, and that there is very little difference between agents.

 It’s likely that every agent you interview will have a different perception of value and use different comps (comparables).
 It’s important to understand what comps the agents used and how they reached their valuation of your home.

-This will help you understand how well the agent knows your home, the area and how confident they are in the price they give you.
+This will help you understand how well the agent knows your home, your home’s area, and how they justify the price they think your home will sell for.